dianatataru/ancestryinference_workflow/README.md

 sbatch: 2016.00 SUs estimated for this job.
 sbatch: lua: Submitted job 379027

-It takes ~3 hours to run, so far.
-So if I'm running 10 samples at a time, that would be ~30 samples a day, and it would take ~10 days to do the alignment.
+It takes ~12 hours to run.
+So if I'm running 32 samples at a time (max allowed by HPC, also don't queue more than 100 at a time), that would be ~30 samples a day, and it would take ~10 days to do the alignment.

 ## 2. Joint filtering of genomes